 It’s the time of year that I love—and hate.
 I love: A) Time off work; B) Time to sleep as much as I want, exercise as much as I want, see my family as much as I want; and C) Food.
 But I hate: A) Eating too much; B) Drinking too much; and C) Feeling like a bloated cow (or bird).

 Turkey: Dark meat or white, turkey is one of the lowest-calorie protein sources you can eat.
 The high-quality protein in turkey helps to trigger satiety so you’re less likely to overeat that pecan pie.
-A three-ounce serving of skinless turkey breast has about 120 calories and one gram of fat.
-I’ll pick up a small Honeysuckle White because they are giving back and helping to end hunger with their partnership with Feeding America.
-We’re going to try a two-day dry brine this year (I know…it adds sodium…but it makes the turkey ridiculously juicy) before attempting to grill the bird.
-I’ve read how to do this in the LA Times so I’m taking their word on it.
+A three-ounce serving of skinless turkey breast has about 120 calories and one gram of fat. \

 Cranberry Sauce: This is my ultimate favorite dish of Thanksgiving and Christmas.
 Research reveals that cranberries are low in calories and rich in fiber, potassium and contain vitamin C, but dumping a truckload of sugar to them to make them palatable isn’t the healthiest option.
 Cranberries contain unique compounds that have proven antibacterial properties that provide total body health benefits.
-My sauce is made with one bag of fresh berries that I simmer with water and a Splenda/sugar blend until they pop.
-I then blend with half a packet of lemon Jell-0, chopped walnuts, cinnamon, applesauce, lemon and orange zest.
+My sauce is made with one bag of fresh berries that I simmer with water and a Truvia Cane Sugar Blend that has 75 percent fewer calories than regular sugar in my recipes.
+I then blend with a half packet of lemon Jell-0, chopped walnuts, cinnamon, unsweetened applesauce, lemon and orange zest.

 Mashed Potatoes: Potatoes are a nutrient powerhouse, loaded with vitamin C, potassium and fiber.
 I use mostly Yukon Gold potatoes but add a few sweet potatoes to the mix, just to boost the carotenoids.
 I’ll use a whipped butter or a soft spread (not too much) and lowfat milk when mashing so these are really healthy mashed potatoes that don’t pack in as much sat fat as those made with cream and regular butter.